-Olivando was founded in 2020 by us, husband and wife Marco Simonelli & Amanda Forman.
+Olivando was founded in 2020 by the accidental farmers, husband and wife Marco & Amanda.
 Olivando focuses on estate-produced, hand-harvested, cold-pressed Extra Virgin Olive Oil from Umbria.

 Olive trees surround our estate, which has been in Marco’s family for four generations.
 Some of our trees are more than 300 years old, some were planted by Marco’s grandfather Vicenzo, and some by his uncle Luigi.

 When we first arrived in Italy from Oklahoma we were focused solely on our destination wedding photography and planning business, Simonelli Studio.
 Eventually, we made our way to Umbria, a relatively undiscovered region with a lot to offer (especially if you prefer to stay off the beaten path).
-Where we live is surrounded by woods and olive groves that had been a little neglected through the years.
-Olive trees tend to turn wild when not pruned regularly.
+The woods and olive groves around our home had been a little neglected over the years.
 The grass, bushes and vines were out of control.
-So we started cleaning up, one tree at a time.
-Initially, it was simply for the personal satisfaction of bringing these old trees back to their original splendor.
+We started by cleaning up, one tree at a time.
+Initially, it was simply for the personal satisfaction of bringing the estate back its original splendor.
 We did it in our spare time.
-Then 2020 happened, and, well, no weddings for a while.
+Then 2020 happened, and our wedding photography business was put on ice.
 So we decided to kick it up a notch.

 What we do

 Getting the olive oil into the bottle is no easy task.
 It requires paying attention and understanding the messages given by the trees, the soil, and the entire ecosystem around us.
 It means dealing with the unpredictable changes in weather and mutating seasons.
 We are directly involved in every step of the process: pruning, harvesting, pressing, bottling, labelling, boxing, and exporting.
 It’s hard work being an olive oil producer, but we love what we do.